Pelumi-Aderinto/Web_Scrapping/README.md

 ### MAJOR CHALLENGES FACED
 1. I was unable to scrap all data story effectively as not all hyperlinks led to a page with contents to scrap.
 Some links led to videos which kept on breaking my 'for' loop code midway and I was only able to scrap as many as my code could output before the breakage with youtube links.
 2. As at the time of the writing of this documentation, I have not been able to write the API to make the user search for articles by keyword.
+My API is only at the moment able to return all of the contents of the database.